Make your brand a standout –

 It starts with knowing you DO bring your own unique self to the job.

 And just like in real life with the friends you choose – some particular types of clients will resonate with you more.
 And that’s a good thing.
 Because when you work with the people who resonate with you most, you do your best work.
-When you do your best work, that’s a win-win – you love what you do even more, your clients receive the exact help they need, AND because of that they sing your praises.
+When you do your best work, that’s a win-win – you love what you do even more, your clients receive the exact help they need, AND they sing your praises because they got great results.
 Word of mouth is the best marketing ever.

 Doesn’t that sound like a fab way to run a business?